joezuntz/cosmosis-doc/reference/standard_library/BBN.rst

 Measurements of the abundances of light elements D, 3He, 4He, and 7Li constrain the density budget at the epoch of nucleosynthesis in the first three minutes after the big bang.

+There are various measurements of the light element abundance, and this module can select between different papers.